Apurbopaul131/Stationary-shop-client/README.md

 ### Admin Functionalities:

+- Admin can login into dashboard using email and password.
 - Admin can create an stationary product.
 - Admin can update and delete the product.
 - Admin can view all order details.